-Another of Garth’s bucket list destinations was Greenland.
-It’s the world’s largest island with a tiny population of 57,000 people.
+Another of our bucket list destinations (well Garth’s) is Greenland.
+It’s the world’s largest island with a tiny population of just 57,000 people.
 Incredibly about 80% of the country is covered in a thick ice cap.
 We have a huge map on our dining room wall, on it the massive land mass of Greenland dominates the map.
 The country and its remoteness has always intrigued us, so we finally decided to book a trip!
-We wanted to experience this country’s natural wilderness and iconic icebergs!
+We wanted to experience this country’s natural wilderness and iconic icebergs.
 Garth researched for weeks prices and where to go and decided on Ilulissat in the West of Greenland.
 We figured out the cheapest option would be to go via Iceland’s small city airport, you can also go via Copenhagen.
 We managed to bag some cheap flights in advance with Icelandair to get to Reykjavík first (It’s worth subscribing to their email list to get the cheapest offers) so we added a whole extra trip to see South Iceland with a few days stopover.
 So we didn’t actually save any money!

-Flying into Ilulissat
+Flying Into Ilulissat

 We read the approach into Ilulissat would be good, and it certainly was.
 Looking out you see bright blue lakes dotted around top of a glacier, they’re called meltwater lakes.
 You get this view for free, instead of taking a sightseeing plane to see them!